robmadole/jig/docs/source/pluginapi.rst

 to ``stdout`` if it has anything to say (or ``stderr`` if it runs into problems).
 Although a plugin doesn't have to write anything.

 The :file:`config.cfg` file contains the plugin name and bundle.
-Optionally it can contain settings but they aren't required.
+It can also contain default settings but they aren't required.

 Here's an example: